jjttjj/iboga/README.md

 * Some sort of error handling and/or logging mechanism (currently just prints some caught exceptions).
 * Possibly a namespace of helper functions
+* Document the process of delving into the Ib source to discover message shapes

 ## License